 Don’t bring important personal items (such as credit cards, jewelry, etc.) to the Llanos del Cortes Waterfall.
 You’ll need to leave them on the sandy area that surrounds the swimming hole, which puts them at risk for theft.
 If you absolutely must bring important items with you (such as car keys and identification documents required for driving), store the items in a waterproof container that can be safely secured to your body while you swim or tied tightly to a visible marker by the shore.

 Visit the waterfall’s base / pool; do not hike above the waterfall or climb behind the waterfall

 At the Llanos del Cortes Waterfall, there is both a hiking trail above the waterfall, which leads to a lookout over the top of the waterfall, as well as space to climb behind the waterfall.
-There have been too many sad stories of slips, falls, and injuries suffered as a result of horsing around at great heights and / or on slippery river rocks, so err on the side of caution with respect to both and don’t visit either.
-Mother Nature and her creations are unpredictable; Cliffs can slide, rocks can be sharp or break, and flowing water can be surprisingly forceful.
+There have been too many sad stories of slips, falls, and injuries suffered as a result of horsing around at great heights and/or on slippery river rocks around waterfalls, so err on the side of caution with respect to both trails and don’t visit either.
+Mother Nature and her creations are unpredictable: cliffs can slide, rocks can be sharp or break, and flowing water can be surprisingly forceful.
 In our opinion, the views that can be obtained from the top of the waterfall and from behind the waterfall just aren’t worth the associated risk.

 Llanos del Cortes photo gallery

 QUESTION TO COMMENT ON: Have you been to the Llanos del Cortes Waterfall?
 What did you think?